Eye tests and hearing checks

 Information and support

-There is information about the help and support available for eyesight and hearing loss on the Southwark Council website.
+Find out what help is available for eyesight and hearing loss on the NHS website:

 The Royal National Institute of Blind People (RNIB) is a charity for people with eyesight loss or who are partially sighted.
-You can call their helpline on 0303 123 9999 (weekdays, 8am to 8pm and Saturdays, 9am to 1pm).
+Call their helpline for advice.
+They’re open Monday to Friday from 9am to 6pm.